-Vermont Psychology is a multimedia e-journal that reports on Vermont as seen through the eyes of students of psychology, those in an academic setting and those in the field and professions.
+Vermont Psychology (2014 – 2022) is a collection of concise multimedia articles that look at the Green Mountain State through the eyes of Vermont students of psychology, those in an academic setting and those in the field and professions.

 Vermont Children: How are our children faring?
 What challenges do they face that we didn’t?
 How can we better support their healthy development and psychological well-being?

 Vermont Leaders: Who leads for Vermont and how are they improving the quality of our lives and the psychological health of our communities?

 Vermont Communities: What enriches community life in Vermont?
 Who’s at risk or marginalized and what’s being done about it?
 How do Vermonters cope and thrive?

 Vermont Corona: How did the outbreak of COVID-19 affect Vermonters and our ways of life?
 What new challenges did we face?
 Who was leading in our local communities and what were they doing in response to the crisis?